kevinjyoung/deliveratorjs/README.md

 **Arguments:**
  - `res`: The response variable that would be passed to an express middleware.
- - `rid`: The restaurant ID
+ - `params.rid`: The restaurant ID
- - `template`: The name of a template to render into.
+ - `params.template`: The name of a template to render into.
 This template should render the key `head` into the `<head>` tag and the key `menu` into a tag with the id `ordrinMenu`, if `menu` exists (`renderSimple` will not have that key).
- - `extra`: An object containing any extra data that should be rendered into the template.
+ - `params.extra`: An object containing any extra data that should be rendered into the template.
- - `address`: The address for food to be delivered to.
+ - `params.address`: The address for food to be delivered to.
 SHould be an instance of [`ordrinAPI.address`](https://github.com/ordrin/api-node#data-structures) or equivalent.
- - `dateTime`: The date and time of when the food should be delivered.
+ - `params.deliveryTime`: The date and time of when the food should be delivered.
 Should be `"ASAP"` or a string of the form `MM-dd+HH:mm`.
+ - `params.confirmUrl`: A string that contains the (relative) path to the confirm page of the app.
- - `renderMneu`: a boolean that determines whether Mustard or Deliverator will render the menu.
-Deliverator will render it if `renderMenu` is truthy.
+ - `params.renderMenu`: A boolean that determines whether Mustard or Deliverator will render the menu.
+Deliverator will render it if `renderMenu` is truthy. `render` ONLY.
+ - `callback`: a function that is called once the restaurant rendering is done.
+Has 2 arguments: `(err, res)`.
+If call succeeded, `null` is returned.
+If there was an error, it is returned via the `err` argument.

 #### Routes